Live Through This: Recording

 The first week of recording was spent recording basic tracks, including drums, bass, scratch guitars, and scratch vocals.
-After basic tracks were completed, Love's husband, Cobain, visited the band in-studio before Nirvana were set to tour to promote In Utero.
-While there, the band invited Cobain to sing backing vocals on several tracks, which he initially refused, due to being unfamiliar with the material.
-When Cobain asked, "how can I sing on it if I haven't heard it?", Love answered by encouraging him to "just sing off the top of [his] head".
-Cobain is known to have provided backing vocals to "Asking for It" and "Softer, Softest", however Kolderie has said Cobain "sang on about five or so [tracks in total], probably "Violet", "Miss World" and "Doll Parts", I can't remember any of the others."
-After taking a break for dinner, the session devolved into a "formless jam" with Cobain on drums, Love and Erlandson on guitars and producer Sean Slade on bass.
+After basic tracks were completed, Cobain visited Hole in the studio before Nirvana were set to tour to promote In Utero.
+The band invited Cobain to sing backing vocals on several tracks, which he initially refused, as he was unfamiliar with the material.
+When Cobain asked, "How can I sing on it if I haven't heard it?", Love answered by encouraging him to "just sing off the top of [his] head".
+Cobain provided backing vocals on "Asking for It" and "Softer, Softest".
+Kolderie said Cobain sang on around five tracks, but could not remember which.
+After taking a break for dinner, the session devolved into a jam with Cobain on drums, Love and Erlandson on guitars and Slade on bass.

-Musician Dana Kletter was asked to sing backing vocals on the record, and appears on seven songs, including "Violet", "Miss World", "Asking for It", "Doll Parts", "Softer, Softest", and "She Walks on Me".
-Producer Slade said, "I think one of the reasons that "Doll Parts" might have been a hit is that harmony Dana does on the "You will ache like I ache" part, it's almost like an Appalachian close harmony against what Courtney is doing.
+Musician Dana Kletter sang backing vocals on seven songs, including "Violet", "Miss World", "Asking for It", "Doll Parts", "Softer, Softest", and "She Walks on Me".
+Slade said, "I think one of the reasons that 'Doll Parts' might have been a hit is that harmony Dana does on the 'You will ache like I ache' part, it's almost like an Appalachian close harmony against what Courtney is doing.
 It's very melancholic."
-Slade and Paul Koderie avoided doubling Love's vocals, as they felt it "took the fierceness away".
-Certain imperfections were also left in the final mixes, including Love's voice cracking in "Doll Parts", which Geffen executives had originally requested be removed.
+Slade and Koderie avoided double tracking Love's vocals, as they felt it "took the fierceness away".
+Certain imperfections were also left in the final mixes, including Love's voice cracking in "Doll Parts", which Geffen executives had asked to be removed.

-According to Schemel, during the sessions an employee at Triclops Sound Studios offered them "an abundance of crystal meth".
-Schemel, her brother Larry Schemel and bassist Pfaff would get high during the recording.
-"Miss World" was one of the songs Schemel and Pfaff recorded while high and Schemel has said "that song was recorded a bit altered".
-Producer Sean Slade recalled the studio sessions, stating that the basic tracks had been completed within five days, and also recalled that Pfaff's bass lines were completed on the basic tracks: "This has never happened on an album that we've done in all these years — every single bass track on Live Through This was from the basic tracks.
+According to Schemel, an employee at Triclops Sound Studios introduced the band to crystal meth.
+Schemel, her brother Larry Schemel and Pfaff engaged in intense drug usage during recording.
+"Miss World" was one of the songs Schemel and Pfaff recorded while high and Schemel said "that song was recorded a bit altered".
+Slade said that the basic tracks were completed within five days, and that Pfaff's basslines were completed on the basic tracks: "This has never happened on an album that we've done in all these years — every single bass track on Live Through This was from the basic tracks.
 There was no bass overdubs because there was no need to because they were perfect."
 Love completed between ten and twelve tracks of vocals for each song, which were then arranged by Slade and Kolderie.

 The band finished recording on October 31, after which production and mixing lasted an additional nineteen days.
-The album was mixed chiefly by Scott Litt in Los Angeles and Seattle, although J Mascis of Dinosaur Jr. mixed the track "Gutless" in New York City.
+The album was mixed by Scott Litt in Los Angeles and Seattle, except for "Gutless", which was mixed by J Mascis of Dinosaur Jr. in New York City.